Breadcrumb

 • Collect “routine patient” indicators.
 Health outcomes of routine patients who visit a health center regularly may be different from patients who only visit a health center once.
 Patient-level data allows HRSA and health centers to analyze the two patient populations separately and address different trends and outcomes that may exist.

 • Identify patient populations that may be at higher risk in the event of another public health emergency or may be eligible to receive interventions based on their specific demographics.
-In the event of another PHE where limited resources must be disbursed to higher-risk populations, HRSA will have the information required to administer its program effectively and equitably.
+In the event of another PHE where limited resources must be disbursed to higher-risk populations, we will have the information required to administer our program effectively and equitably.

 (Added: 12/3/2021)